 The first thing they can help with is clearing an overdraft.
 With banks now charging as much as 40% interest on overdrafts, moving that cash to a 0% credit card could save you a lot of money.

-The second thing they are highly effective at is providing a cheap loan of up to £5,000 you can use to pay friends, tradespeople or anyone else you owe money to but who doesn't take credit cards.
+The second thing they are highly effective at is providing a cheap loan that you can use to pay friends, tradespeople or anyone else you owe money to but who doesn't take credit cards.

 But if you're looking to save on existing credit card debt, you'll almost certainly get a better deal with a balance transfer credit card than with a money transfer card.